carlosjhr64/entropia/BETA_TESTING.md

     a = [1,2,3,4,5,6,7,8,9,10]
     a.product(a).any?{|n,m| 2**n == 3**m} #=> false

-As 2 and 3 are primes, any powers of 2 and 3 can not equal eachother.
+As 2 and 3 are primes, any powers of 2 and 3 can not equal each other.

 So what entropies are commesurable in base 16 and base 64?
 I will show that for any positive Integer `i>0`, entropies `16**n` and `65**m` will work when `m=2*i` and `n=3*i`.
 To get irb to follow along,
-I will set `i`, `m` and `n` to a numerically correct solution, but from there on it's a properly abtracted proof:
+I will set `i`, `m` and `n` to a numerically correct solution, but from there on it's a properly abstracted proof:

     # These values are deduced below and
     # used by irb to computationally verify the statements